Saikrishnamotaparthi/AUTO-CERTIFICATE-GENERATOR/README.md

 ## Overview

 This script automates the process of generating certificates and emailing them to recipients using data from a Google Spreadsheet.
 The certificates are created from a Google Slides template, customized for each recipient, and sent as PDF attachments via Gmail.
+Additionally, the script now supports automatic execution when new data is entered in a specified column in the Google Sheet.

 ## Features